loftwah/brandsync/design.md

 5. **Image Processing Worker**: The Image Processing Worker picks up messages from the queue and performs the necessary image transformations and optimizations.
 It generates multiple versions of each image to meet the requirements of different external platforms and stores the processed images back in S3.

-6. **Image Synchronization Service**: This service handles the synchronization of processed images with external platforms (Twitter, Instagram, Facebook).
+6. **Image Synchronization Service**: This service handles the synchronization of processed images with external platforms (Twitter/X, Instagram, Facebook).
 It retrieves the necessary user credentials and access tokens from the database and communicates with the API Integration Service to initiate the synchronization process.

 7. **API Integration Service**: The API Integration Service acts as a bridge between Linkarooie and external platforms.
 It handles the authentication and authorization flows, makes API calls to external platforms to update user profile images and banners, and handles any necessary data transformations and error handling.